pierre-chx/pierre-chx.github.io/teachings/attack-kubernetes-cluster/session2.md

 Then, develop a python script which will use this HTML as a string to host a server.
 To do so, you can use the `http.server.SimpleHTTPRequestHandler` python class (documentation: [here](https://docs.python.org/3/library/http.server.html#http.server.SimpleHTTPRequestHandler)).
 You will have to define a new object which inherits from this class, but with a new **GET** method for simple page loading, and a new **POST** method for running the command and then showing the result.

 When the class for your server is created, you should then have it run forever when the script is launched (through `httpd.serve_forever()`, you can find more information in the documentation).
-You can test it by running the script and connect to `localhost:<port_number>`, where <port_number> is the port you choose in your script.
+You can test it by running the script and connect to `localhost:<port_number>`, where &lt;port_number&gt; is the port you choose in your script.

 ### Create the YAML file for Kubernetes deployment: